 Rejection sensitivity and ADHD

-The condition in which a person feels extreme and overwhelming emotions to criticism, teasing, disappointment or rejection is called Rejection Sensitivity Dysphoria (RSD).
+The condition in which a person feels extreme and overwhelming emotions to criticism, teasing, disappointment, or rejection is called Rejection Sensitivity Dysphoria (RSD).
 This emotional condition heightens the painful emotions a person experiences.
 People with RSD tend to either internalize or externalize their overwhelming feelings, harming their relationships with their loved ones.
-They may internalize feelings by withdrawing from their surroundings, causing a low mood and loneliness or experience emotional hyperarousal causing rage and physical violence towards self or others.
+They may internalize feelings by withdrawing from their surroundings, causing a low mood and loneliness, or experience emotional hyperarousal, causing rage and physical violence towards themselves or others.

 Studies show that people with ADHD show more susceptibility to RSD, explaining the emotional sensitivity in people diagnosed with ADHD.
 While psychiatrists commonly believe that RSD occurs exclusively in people diagnosed with ADHD, some professionals think that might not always be the case.
-Since emotional sensitivity and rejection are difficult to measure, and their symptoms present similar to those of other mental health conditions, it is still a debate whether RSD could be a mental health disorder in itself.
+Since emotional sensitivity and rejection are difficult to measure, and their symptoms present similar to those of other mental health conditions, it is still debatable whether RSD could be a mental health disorder.

 ADHD and sensitivity go hand in hand due to abnormal hormonal levels in a person diagnosed with ADHD.
 Those with ADHD are likely to face rejection at some point in their lives; some may be more than others, making them more sensitive to rejection or other disappointments in the future.